NHS ambulance services

-NHS ambulance services are classed as an essential service, the public normally access emergency medical services through one of the valid emergency telephone numbers (either 999 or 112).
+NHS ambulance services are classed as an emergency service, the public normally access emergency medical services through one of the valid emergency telephone numbers (either 999 or 112).
 Additionally, some ambulance services are considering trialing a 999 video calling service, in order to be able to visually assess patients whilst crews are en route.

 The work of ambulance services included responsibility for patient transport, but in England this is now often covered by separate contractual arrangements, and often delivered by private providers.

 History

 The National Health Service Act 1946 gave county (and county borough) councils in England and Wales a statutory responsibility to provide an emergency ambulance service, although they could contract a voluntary ambulance service to provide this.

 In 1977/78 ambulance services in the UK cost about £138m.
 At that time about 90% of the work was transporting patients to and from hospitals.

 The Regional Ambulance Officers' Committee reported in 1979 that:

 The 142 existing ambulance services in England and Wales were transferred by the National Health Service Reorganisation Act 1973 from local authority to central government control in 1974, and consolidated into 53 services under regional or area health authorities.

 In Northern Ireland the service was the responsibility of the Northern Ireland Hospitals Authority before 1974, and was then transferred to the four health and social services boards.

 Under the provisions of the National Health Service and Community Care Act 1990 England was covered by 31 ambulance trusts, which were structured as below.
 In July 2006 the number of ambulance service trusts was reduced to thirteen.

+Following consultation, on 1 July 2006 the number of ambulance trusts fell from 29 to 13.
+The reduction can be seen as part of a trend dating back to 1974, when English local authorities ceased to be providers of ambulance services.
+This round of reductions in the number of trusts originated in the June 2005 report "Taking healthcare to the Patient", authored by Peter Bradley, Chief Executive of the London Ambulance Service, for the Department of Health.
+Most of the trusts followed government office regional boundaries.
+Exceptions included Staffordshire Ambulance Service (which had a temporary reprieve), the Isle of Wight (where provision remained with the island's primary care trust), South East Coast Ambulance Service, and South Central Ambulance Service.
+There have been two ambulance services trust mergers since 2006.

+Since 2013, the 11 ambulance trusts in England and Wales have been:

+In addition, the Isle of Wight NHS Trust, provides ambulance services for the Isle of Wight.